 The TDD cycle is shorter than the traditional development cycle.
 By focusing on building only what is needed to get the tests to pass and using immediate feedback to reduce regression errors, the development cycle can quickly be reduced to its essential core.
 Quality improvements gained at the component level speed development of the component itself and also slash the time needed to integrate components into the complete system by a substantial degree.
 Typically, integration delays for systems with average component quality will bloat software development and delivery schedules.
 When applying a TDD approach instead, most component issues are resolved much earlier in the process or eliminated outright, thus shrinking integration times and quickly getting the completed product to market.

-Current realities driving business in the realm of embedded software include tightening competition, reduced schedules, and tighter market windows.
+Current realities driving business in the realm of high-performance software include tightening competition, reduced schedules, and tighter market windows.
 Opportunities do not wait for convenient times to emerge – they must be seized immediately.
 TDD boosts a software development organization’s ability to rapidly respond to changing requirements or unanticipated product updates by facilitating shorter development and integration cycles and supporting the rapid refinement of new requirements.
 A solid TDD culture with a rich test base is the best preparation to rapidly seize opportunities and beat competitors to market.